srividhya14/Social_distance_detector/README.md

     In Addition to that, we are storing RF and Timestamp in MySQL database in this program instead of a CSV file.

+--> social_distance_detector_smartphone.py

+    In this program we use the live video feed from smartphone camera to detect people who are not following social distance norms.

 Attached the ppt with detailed workflow and description. <br/>